microsoft/vnet-in-azure-spring-cloud/07-deploy-azure-spring-cloud-in-your-azure-virtual-network-with-smaller-subnets.md

 # Deploy Azure Spring Cloud in your Azure virtual network with smaller subnets

-To solve IP address exhaustion under specific scenarios, Azure Spring Cloud can be deployed into Azure virtual networks with smaller subnets
+Azure Spring Cloud supports to be deployed into Azure virtual networks with smaller subnets, to mitigate the potential risk of IP address exhaustion.

 ## Prerequisites